azavea/python-project-template/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    └── src                <- Source code for use in this project.
+    └── da-project         <- Source code for use in this project.
         │
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py